 With a wide range of recipes and customization options available, Home Chef may be worth a try for those looking to cut down on their cooking time and add some diversity to their diet.

-However, those following restrictive diets or with severe food allergies may benefit from selecting another service that better caters to their needs.
+However, those who follow restrictive diets or have severe food allergies may benefit from selecting another service that better caters to their needs.